rudoi/alaska/README.md

 ### `akctl` CLI

 - [ ] create Repo with any required credentials (in single command)
+- [x] manually retry latest build for a repo
 - [x] create serviceaccount and generate Kubernetes credentials for Alaska controller to use (in single command)

 ## Should I use this?